-There will be two in-class tests on October 13 and November 10.
+There will be two in-class tests on October 12 and November 21.
 A final exam will be held in the December exam period.
-Both tests and the final exam are open book.

 Class Participation:

 Active participation is an important part of this course.
 Participation comprises attendance, active listening, giving other students an opportunity to speak, raising and answering questions, taking part in small-group discussions, and providing relevant comments on the material discussed in lecture and the class readings.
 Please have the readings with you during class and be prepared to offer your questions and insights.